 The nose and underside of the guide bar are subject to a particularly high rate of wear.
-To avoid one-sided wear, turn the bar around every time you resharpen or replace the chain.
+To avoid one-sided wear, turn the bar over every time you resharpen or replace the chain.
 Regular cleaning of the oil inlet holes and guide bar groove is also important.
 The bar can be examined for signs of wear at the same time.

-A minimum bar groove depth of 5 mm (0.2 in) must be maintained in order to prevent the drive links fouling the bottom of the groove (the heels of the cutter and tie strap would no longer locate on the guide bar track).
+A minimum bar groove depth must be maintained in order to prevent the drive links contacting the bottom of the groove (the heels of the cutter and tie strap would no longer ride on the guide bar rails).
+The groove depth varies according to chain type and pitch: